 Prayer Chain: There is an active prayer chain available for those needing prayer for healing, comfort or any other need.
 For more information please email the prayer chain coordinator at email@example.com.

 Deacons: A Ministry of Care and Compassion In our PCUSA constitution it affirms that, “ The ministry of a Deacon as set forth in Scripture is one of compassion, witness and service, sharing in the redeeming love of Jesus Christ for the poor, the hungry, the sick, the lost, the friendless, the oppressed, those burdened by unjust policies or structures or anyone in distress.”
 They are the leaders in congregational care, together with the pastor.
-The deacons also provide an important communication link with those in their parish.
-Through the deacons fund, the Blue House Ministry provides financial assistance for a myriad of needs as well as food vouchers for those needy adults in our community.
-Also through the deacons fund, our Friday Food Pack Program is now successfully assisting needy teens at both the high schools as well as both the middle schools here in Oak Harbor.
-This program provides supplemental food to help these young people through the weekend.
-If you'd like more information, please contact the church office at email@example.com.
+If you'd like more information, please contact the church office at firstname.lastname@example.org.

 We have a team of adults who simply love working with youth.
 We are an energetic group.
 While we love growing and learning, we feel it should be fun and thoughtful at the same time.
 We are a group of quirky people learning about who God is and seeking to glorify God and enjoy Him forever.

-Our Youth Group meets each Wednesday from 5:45-7:30 pm, eating dinner and fellowshipping before a more structured time together.
+Our Youth Group meets each Sunday from 6:30-8:00 pm.
 We welcome youth grades 7-12 and would love to have you join us!

-In addition to the regular Wednesday gatherings, a variety of events are also scheduled: mentorship, photo scavenger hunts, mission trips, shaving cream fights, pumpkin carving with random twists, fairy dust adventures, etc. You just never know what might happen!
-Join us on Facebook: Whidbey Pres.
-Church Youth Group
+In addition to the regular Sunday gatherings, a variety of events are also scheduled: mentorship, photo scavenger hunts, mission trips, shaving cream fights, pumpkin carving with random twists, fairy dust adventures, etc. You just never know what might happen!

 CHILDREN'S ENRICHMENT TIME (CET)